South Platte Compact

 - Add the structure to the instream flow station file (*.ifs) using the StateDMI commands:

-- Set the upstream and downstream model IDs to reflect the reach.
+- Set the same ID for the upstream and downstream nodes to reflect a point.

 - Set the demand type variable to a 2 to indicate constant demand (*.ifa) will be provided.

 - Add water rights to the instream right file (*.ifr) using the StateDMI commands: